astronomer/airflow-guides/guides/task-groups.md

     task_c()
 ```

-This function will create a Task Group with three independent tasks that should be defined elsewhere in the DAG.
+This function creates a Task Group with three independent tasks that are defined elsewhere in the DAG.

-You can also create a Task Group containing dependent tasks, like this:
+You can also create a Task Group of dependent tasks:

 ```python
 @task_group(group_id="tasks")